rafaelmnatali/kubernetes/README.md

 # Kubernetes

-Repository with documentation and examples for k8s
+Repository with documentation and examples for K8s

+## Installing K8s with kubeadm

+[This tutorial](./k8s-install/README.md) demonstrates how to provision a Kubernetes cluster using `kubeadm` in a Linux machine.

 ## Network Model